jacebenson/jace.pro/content/post/2017-09-13-unsubscribe/index.md

 an email instead of assuming they want to unsubscribe.
 To do this I made a simple UI Page.
 Below is the code;

-Below is the mailscript and ui page.
+Below is the mail script and ui page.
 They work together.

 ```js
 ${mail_script:unsubscribe_emails}